For recent, current, and future law studentsFor law students

 Will bar examiners actually find my old social media posts?

 Yes, in many cases.
 The NCBE has documented that bar investigators use social media research.
-Several states have formal policies permitting it.
-Even if your state doesn’t have a written policy, individual investigators have discretion.
-The question isn’t whether it could happen — it’s whether you’re prepared if it does.
+Even if your state doesn’t have a written policy (some states do), individual investigators have discretion.
+The question isn’t whether it could happen: it’s whether you’re prepared if it does.

 What if Wipe finds something I need to disclose?

 Knowing in advance is always better than being surprised.
-If Wipe surfaces something you’ll need to explain, you have time to prepare a thoughtful response, consult with a C&F attorney, or request removal before submitting.
+If Wipe surfaces something you’ll need to explain, you’ll have time to prepare a thoughtful response, consult with a C&F attorney, and request removal before submitting.
 Proactive disclosure with context is treated far more favorably than issues discovered during investigation.

 Is my scan completely private?

 Yes.
-We never store your personal data and never share scan results with third parties — including bar authorities.
-We do not contact any organization on your behalf without your explicit instruction.
-The scan is completely private and anonymous.
+We never share scan results with third parties.
+The scan is completely private and confidential.

 Is $99 worth it compared to just Googling myself?

 Google shows roughly 10–20 results.
-Wipe scans 100+ sources including data brokers (Spokeo, Whitepages), archived pages, forum posts, and social media content that doesn’t appear in standard search results.
-We also detect identity collisions (other people with your name) that you’d miss Googling yourself.
-For $99, less than a Barbri practice exam, you get comprehensive coverage and automated removal assistance.
-Most users find 2–5 items they didn’t know existed.
+Wipe scans 100+ sources including data brokers, archived pages, forum posts, and publicly indexed social media content.
+We also detect identity collisions (other people with your name).
+For $99, less than a Barbri practice exam, you get comprehensive coverage and automated removal requests.